KendrickOrg/kendrick/src/Kendrick.package/KEEvent.class/README.md

-A KEEvent is an event generated from an ODE of an epidemiological model.
+A KEEvent is an event generated from an ode of epidemiological model.

 Instance Variables
 	actions:		<Dictionary>